Skip to main contentSkip to accessibility settings

 Getting Started

-BWTA converts documents into braille.
+BrailleDocs converts documents into braille.
 Upload a file, choose your translation options, then open the editor to review and refine the output.

 To upload a file: